 Keep these details in mind as you shop around for a loan:

 Taking out a home equity line of credit can be a smart financial move for many.
 It is a relatively cheap way to borrow money for improvements that can add value to your home.
+You can also use the pool of cash to re-finance other debt.
 The main downside is that you are putting your home at risk should you not be able to make the payments.
 For this reason, it's important you review all your options and do the math.
+Ask as many questions of financial professionals as you can.
 If you have any concern about being able to make the payments, this type of loan may not be for you.